CesiumGS/3d-tiles/README.md

 #### Designed for 3D

-Bringing techniques from the field of 3D graphics and built on [glTF](https://github.com/KhronosGroup/glTF), 3D Tiles defines a defines a spatial hierarchy for fast streaming and precision rendering, balancing performance and visual quality at any scale from global to building interiors.
+Bringing techniques from the field of 3D graphics and built on [glTF](https://github.com/KhronosGroup/glTF), 3D Tiles defines a spatial hierarchy for fast streaming and precision rendering, balancing performance and visual quality at any scale from global to building interiors.

 #### Semantic, interactive, and styleable